DigdarshanMohanty/BLOG_RECORD_WEBSITE/README.md

 2. Setup MongoDB Atlas Cluster:

 - Create a .env file in the project directory.
-- Add your MongoDB connection string as DB_URL in the .env file.
+- Add your MongoDB connection string as DB_URL in the .env file and Port Number in PORT variable.
-- Example: DB_URL=your-mongodb-atlas-connection-string
+- Example: - DB_URL=your-mongodb-atlas-connection-string , - PORT = 3000

 3. Install Dependencies:
    * npm install